St. Vartan Armenian Cathedral: Architecture

+Walker O. Cain, of the firm Steinman, Cain & White – successor firm to McKim, Mead and White – was the principal architect of the cathedral.
+The Armenian Church names Rafayel Israyelian as its architect.
+Varazdat Harutyunyan wrote that Israyelian provided the "sketch designs" and his design was modified slightly on site. Édouard Utudjian of Paris, who directed the restoration of the Armenian section of the Church of the Holy Sepulchre in Jerusalem, served as the consulting architect as Israyelian could not travel to the U.S.

+The building includes two unique features distinct to Armenian architecture: the use of double-intersecting arches and a pyramidal dome soaring 120 ft above street level.
+Churches in Armenia originally doubled as forts and were constructed with thick stone walls; the use of steel in the building's structural system enabled the size of the walls to be reduced from a traditional thickness of 2+1/2 ft to 1 ft 1 in.

 Around the dome there are various symbols, including the figure of Jesus Christ; the Holy Spirit represented by a dove; the Greek letters alpha and omega superimposed on the scriptures; wheat and grapes representing the Eucharist; and the Phoenix symbolizing resurrection etc. A series of high, narrow, stained-glass windows are set into the main walls of the cathedral below the dome depicting scenes in the life of Christ and early Christianity in Armenia.
 The patron saint of the cathedral, St. Vartan, is depicted fighting the Sassanid Persians who threatened the Armenian Church during the fifth century.
 Ecumenism is symbolized in the portrait of St. Nerses and the crosses of Christendom.

-A raised plaza is located on the south side of the cathedral, which contains a 10 ft high Reuben Nakian bronze sculpture, "Descent from the Cross" that was dedicated in 1977 and inspired by the painting The Raising of the Cross as well as a stainless steel and bronze sculpture, "Migrations" by Michael Aram that was added in 2015 to commemorate the centennial of the Armenian genocide.
+A 72 by 100 ft plaza, elevated 5 ft above the sidewalk level, is located on the south side of the cathedral and bordered on the east by the cultural center and diocesan house.
+The plaza contains a 10 ft high Reuben Nakian bronze sculpture, "Descent from the Cross" that was dedicated in 1977 and inspired by the painting The Raising of the Cross as well as a stainless steel and bronze sculpture, "Migrations" by Michael Aram that was added in 2015 to commemorate the centennial of the Armenian genocide.
+An auditorium with an adjacent kitchen and serving facility is located below the plaza; this space was designed for meetings and parties and is accessed via a separate entrance on Second Avenue that connects to a lower lobby and two large meeting rooms located below the cathedral.